 To list your school program offerings (field trips, on-site, online, or in-school programs may all be listed) click here.
 You will be directed to a fillable form with step-by-step instructions.
 You must complete the form in one sitting as it may not be saved.
 Information from this form will be uploaded into the online directory by mid-October.
 Complete a form for each program you offer.
-If you offer more than 4-5 programs, contact Liz at email@example.com to discuss how to list them most effectively.
+If you offer more than 4-5 programs, contact us at firstname.lastname@example.org to discuss how to list them most effectively.

 The Back Story

 Teach It is an outgrowth of Connecticut Humanities' ConnecticutHistory.org online guide to Connecticut History.
 The idea was to create an online resource for teachers to build greater access to the unequaled Connecticut history content available in ConnecticutHistory.org.
 The idea was further fleshed out with input from an advisory committee of teachers and museum educators, the Connecticut Council for the Social Studies, as well as multiple focus groups, and the Teach It website was born.